NadimArubai/lm_studio_ros2_connector/README.md

 - Set `temperature` lower (0.1-0.3) for deterministic responses
 - Use `reset_chat` service to manage context length
 - Monitor `/lm_studio_status` for system health
+- Use streaming for long responses to provide real-time feedback
+- Use progress feedback for very long processing tasks

 ## License